Information for Current and Prospective L&S CS Students

 - Students must attain the minimum prerequisite GPA (listed above under Petitioning to the Computer Science Major) in order to petition for admission to the major.

-- Transfer students are required to complete their technical prerequisites and declare the major at the end of their first or second semester at UC Berkeley
+- Transfer students should plan complete their technical prerequisites and apply for the major at the end of their first or second semester at UC Berkeley.

 - Repeating courses to get higher grades is strongly discouraged.
-You may repeat a course only if you received a grade below C-, and can only retake a particular prerequisite ONCE.
+You may repeat a course only if you received a NP or grade below C-, and can only retake a particular prerequisite ONCE with the repeated grade being final.
 You can only retake a maximum of 12 units.

 The Petition Process